remje/lkcourse-quality-mscott-django/README.rst

+*Cloned This project in the context of a course on code quality*

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.